Back to Diane's HomePage

 [c]

-In helium, a stable glow discharge can be sustained up to atmoshere pressure or higher, possibly even higher than I did - but the vacuum hose pops off the tube at approx. 1.5 atm total pressure. :(
+In helium, a stable glow discharge can be sustained up to atmoshere pressure or higher, possibly even higher than I did - but the vacuum hose pops off the tube at approx. 0.5 bar overpressure. :(

 Janus II - homebuilt laser with Marx generator